 Only designated employees can administer medication to students.
+Exceptions apply to the administration of medication for respiratory distress, medication for anaphylaxis (e.g., EpiPen[®]), opioid antagonists, and medication for diabetes management, if the medication is administered in accordance with district policy and procedures.
 A student who must take prescription medication during the school day must bring a written request from his or her parent and the medicine, in its original, properly labeled container.
 Contact the principal or school nurse for information on procedures that must be followed when administering medication to students.